LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 your length of treatment indefinitely.

 caregivers are likely to have struggled with individuating from Mother

 during early development.
 Not having made this crossing when it was

-age appropriate to do so, has many of them feeling forever obligated
+age appropriate to do so, has many of them feeling forever obliged

-struggle to move on from therapy, for it's
+of moving on from therapy, for it's a subtle

-an abandonment trigger for the clinician who has unresolved issues
+abandonment trigger for the clinician who has unresolved issues pertaining

-pertaining to their own disrupted attempts to separate in infancy.
+to their own derailed attempts to separate/individuate from Mother,

 addictions in the psychotherapeutic community--and my sense is,

-their grandiosity is simply a by-product of unresolved core issues.
+their grandiose defenses are just a by-product of unresolved core

 When I was a